 How to Become a Psychologist in South Dakota

 South Dakota offers up more than Mount Rushmore and the Black Hills, especially if you’re planning to learn and practice psychology in the state.
-The job market is great and according to the South Dakota Department of Labor and Regulation, the number of psychology jobs in the state will grow by 12.8% through the year 2020.
+The job market is great and according to the US Department of Labor, the number of psychology jobs in the state will grow by 8% through the year 2030.
 This means that new psychologists shouldn't have difficulties finding a job, and will be offered competitive pay and benefits.

 Education Requirements for Psychologist Licensing in South Dakota